tuomaseerola/tuomaseerola.github.io/code.md

 ## Data

-I attempt to release all data of papers I write and I keep track of these in a GitHub repository [OpenData](https://github.com/tuomaseerola/opendata/)
+I attempt to release all data of studies I write and I keep track of these in a GitHub repository [OpenData](https://github.com/tuomaseerola/opendata/).